ElsaBonde/murderMystery/README.md

 # Murder mystery
-_A simple game mainly made in vanilla Javascript._
+_A simple game mainly made using vanilla Javascript._

 ## 1. Project description
 In this game, the player must find various objects and navigate between several rooms to solve a murder mystery.
-There are three different endings depending on what the player has picked up during the game.
+There are three different endings depending on what the player has picked up throughout the game and what he/she chooses to do in the final scene.
 The different rooms in the game can also change behavior depending on what the player has in his/hers inventory.

 ### 1.1 Possible endings for the game